XiaoyuLiang/i2d/README.md

 * [Maven](https://maven.apache.org/) - Dependency Management
 * [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds

+## Bug reports and feature requests
+Bug reports, feature requests, or any other issues with the package should be reported at https://github.com/XiaoyuLiang/i2d/issues.

 ## Contributions
 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.